andersbogsnes/ml_tooling/docs/dataset.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When we create a FileDataset, we need to specify the location of our datafiles -
-this will be available in the :code:`self.file_path` attribute
+this will be available in the :code:`self.file_path` attribute.
+ML Tooling can
 A more elaborate example of using this dataset can be found at :file:`../notebooks/Titanic Demo.ipynb`.

 .. code-block::